osama18/TaskManager/README.md

 3-in Package console manager choose TaskManager.Dal from the drop down

-4- Run the command $end:TaskManagersConnectionString  = "{your connection string}"
+4- Run the command $env:TaskManagersConnectionString  = "{your connection string}"

 5-Run the command : update-database